reactjs/react.dev/beta/src/content/reference/react/index.md

 <Intro>

 *Hooks* let you use different React features from your components.
 You can either use the built-in Hooks or combine them to build your own.
-This page lists all the built-in Hooks in React.
+This page lists all built-in Hooks in React.

 </Intro>